Frequently Asked Questions about this course

 This is hard to answer without knowing how fast you read.
 For each Monday and Wednesday chat meeting, you will need to

-My experience is that this will take you 2-3 hours to finish properly.
+My experience is that this will take you 2-3 hours to finish properly as preparation or response for each chat.
 In addition, for each chapter (usually 1 every week), you will need to finish

 Lab work will involve another 1-2 hours per week of your time, depending on what equipment you need to build or collect, and how many labs you plan to complete.
-You will need to prepare a lab proposal and present it in our Friday chat, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.
+You will need to prepare a lab proposal, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.

-So each week, you should plan to spend 4 hours in class, 4-6 hours in preparation, 1 hour in review and testing, and 2 hours in lab execution or reporting, or about 12 hours a week.
-A normal high school course requires a minimum of 4 hours of class time and 4 hours of homework.
-This course is intended to be a college-level introduction to chemistry, so it requires more effort on your part.
+So each week, you should plan to spend 4 hours in class, 5 hours in preparation, 1 hour in review and testing, and 1 hours in lab execution or reporting, or about 10 hours a week.
+A normal high school course requires a minimum of 4 hours of class time, 1-2 hours of lab time, and 4 hours of homework.

 My examinations tend to be very thorough, since I am interested in assessing what you have actually learned and understand.
-The tests are written as though you were a college student (because that is the level of the material we cover), and so are more challenging that a high school chemistry test would be.
+The tests are written to help you prepare for the SAT II Chemistry Exam, and so cover material in ways that may not be explicity stated in the text.
 Because of this, I will "normalize" your grade so that it maps to high-school level course expectations for a science taken by someone at your current grade level.
 Normalized scores follow standard interpretations: above 90% = A, 80-89% = B, 70-79% = C, 60-69% D (passing)..
 Scores in the past have ranged from just below 50% to above 95%.
-However, if you aim to take either the SAT II chemistry exam or the Advanced Placement exam, you should aim to get at least 85% regularly on the online quizzes.
+However, if you aim to take either the SAT II chemistry exam, you should aim to get at least 85% regularly on the online quizzes.

 I send email evaluations at the end of each semester that describe your performance on quizzes, homework, class participation, and the term examinations.
 A short summary of this report is included in your formal transcript "comments" section.